Last revised: February 9, 2022

 Alabama & Tennessee River Railway: The A&TR is owned by OmniTrax and has been in service since 2004 after acquiring 120 miles from CSX.
 Address: 3425 Forrest Avenue, Gadsden, Alabama 35904.

-Alabama Railroad: The Alabama Railroad is a Pioneer RailCorp property operating 60 miles of trackage between Flomaton and Corduroy, Alabama.
-Address (Corporate Offices): Attention: Shane Cullen, V.P. of Mechanical & Operations, 1318 South Johanson Road, Peoria, Illinois 61607.
+Alabama Railroad: The Alabama Railroad was a Pioneer RailCorp property, originally operating 60 miles of trackage between Flomaton and Corduroy, Alabama.

 Alabama Southern Railroad: This Watco property began service on November 20, 2005 and operates about 85 miles of track between Columbus, Mississippi and Birmingham, Alabama under lease with Kansas City Southern.